 - the domestic partner of the father or mother of the child

-- a person who has custody of the child
+- a person who has parental responsibility for the child

 - a person whose name is entered on the Register of Births, Deaths and Marriages as the father of the child

 - a person who acknowledged that he is the father of the child by an instrument pursuant to the Status of Children Act 1974

 - a person determined by a court as the father of the child.

 Before you can apply to VCAT, an internal review must first take place in most cases.

 Cases we can hear

 Case plan reviews (section 333)

 A case plan is a plan about a child in need of protection, which was prepared by the Secretary to the Department of Health and Human Services or the principal officer of an Aboriginal agency under section 168.
 The plan must contain all decisions by the Secretary or the principal officer considered significant and related to the present and future wellbeing of the child, including placement and access to the child.